Nwafor-Onyebuchi/splash/README.md

-# Getting Started with Create React App
+# Splash

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An image gallery app done with react.

 ## Available Scripts